-Although communicating with your adolescent or teen can be challenging, it is important to continually make the effort.
+Although communicating with your teen can be challenging, it is important to continually make the effort.
 This is especially important when your child acts out with problem behaviors or seems troubled in some way.

-Talk honestly about specific situations and how certain behaviors affect other people.
+This includes how certain behaviors affect other people.
 Convey how even though the behavior may not necessarily be "wrong," it makes you feel anxious.

-Discuss how you will deal with problem behaviors and how you will reward responsible behavior.
+Discuss how you will deal with problem behaviors.

 Brainstorm ways to deal with a problem and how to choose a solution.

-Help your teen plan for the summer months.
+This includes plans for the summer months.
 Focus on productive activities, such as youth programs, camps, volunteer programs, or possible jobs.